MarkoLeskovar/FractalRenderingApp/README.md

 * 296 available colormaps.

+## Usage

-## How to Use?
+### How to run the app in Python?

 The app is tested and works on Windows 11 and Linux Debian 11.
-The app should also work on MacOS systems that that still support OpenGL.
+The app should also work on MacOS systems that still support OpenGL.

 Please make sure you have installed the latest version of [Python](https://www.python.org/downloads/) before continuing.
 Furthermore, it is advisable to use python and install modules inside a [virtual environment](https://docs.python.org/3/library/venv.html).
 Copy the following commands into the terminal:

 1. Clone the repository:
    ```sh